Section 6: Accounting for Grants and Contracts

 - Effective communication with sponsors through the judicious submission of accurate financial reports and invoices

-- Compliance with OMB Circulars A-21 and A-110requirements as applicable in execution of these responsibilities
+- Compliance with 2 CFR 200 requirements as applicable in execution of these responsibilities

-Upon receipt of an award notice from the Office of Sponsored Project Administration (OSPA)/Research Service Center (RSC), GCFS initiates an account set-up in UTSA’s official accounting system .
+Upon receipt of an award notice from the Office of Sponsored Project Administration (OSPA)/Research Service Center (RSC), GCFS initiates the assignment of a Project ID in UTShare/PeopleSoft.

 Project ID Structure